How to Close Sales: 15 Manipulative and Devious Persuasion Tactics

 11. Identity Persuasion Hijacking

-Manipulative Statement:
+Manipulative Persuasion Example Statement:

 “People with strong leadership instincts usually move quickly once they see an opportunity.”